Stuycs-K/final-project-9-xuz-zhouk/WORKLOG.md

 ### date: 5-31-2023
 implemented combos, but was forced to revert to old implementation of slicing because of broken functionality

+## date: 06-5-2023
+implemented most of stains (cropped the sprite, wrote the class, figured out fading).
+tomorrow in class need to remember to disable the manual button and change the color.

 info